Xylosandrus germanus: Distribution and habitat

-Brooding behavior
+Diet and behavior

 Xylosandrus germanus targets an extensive range of host plants, including both deciduous and coniferous trees.
 X. germanus does not exhibit strong size selectivity, and it will reproduce in both small branches and large logs and stumps, with a potential preference for stems under 10 cm in diameter.
 However, it will attack any suitable woody plant stem.
 Because of the great range of host trees and differences across geographical regions, it is difficult to differentiate between 'primary host' and 'secondary host' trees.
 It can be anticipated that nearly any crop, plantation, or ornamental tree within a specific area is susceptible to attacks.

 The females excavate galleries consisting of entrance tunnels, brood chambers containing eggs and immature beetles, and branch tunnels where the young develop.
 These galleries are commonly found at the base of the trunk and can house dozens of beetles.
 This arrangement accommodates all life stages and developmental processes in the insect's life cycle.
 The larvae go through three instars, and the complete development from the egg to the adult stage takes approximately 30 days.